Randomized Masked Finetuning: An Efficient Way to Mitigate Memorization of PIIs in LLMs: Methodology

 \subsubsection{Memorization Metrics}

 Total Extraction Rate is defined as the number of email addresses leaked at a checkpoint divided by the total number of email addresses available in the original set.
 Leaked email addresses are extracted from generated text using regex pattern matching for the format \texttt{[first\_name].[last\_name]@[domain].[tld]}, with matches validated against the original email set.
+TER is calculated as: